ruudboon/tally-blaster/README.md

 - using any wifi enabled device with a browser (computer, phone, tablet) connect to the newly created Access Point (ESP*)
 - because of the Captive Portal and the DNS server you will either get a 'Join to network' type of popup or get any domain you try to access redirected to the configuration portal
 - choose the access points that connects your vMix (must have DHCP), enter password, click save
-- start Configuration App (Currently MacOS only) and scan for Tally Nodes
+- start Configuration App and scan for Tally Nodes
 - configure your nodes with the vMix IP and tally number.